Home Vancouver Events Calendar Vancouver Marathons and Other Running Races in 2025 Vancouver Try Events Running Races

 Try Events Race at Burnaby Lake Park

 Try Events races take place across the Lower Mainland and Fraser Valley regions.
-There are races in Vancouver, Burnaby, Delta and Fort Langley.
+There are races in Vancouver, Burnaby, Delta and also Fort Langley.
+The race schedule is below.

 Vancouver Chilly Chase (in January)

 The Chilly Chase race is an annual event outside the Creekside Community Recreation Centre located at #1 Athletes Way in Vancouver’s Olympic Village at the edge of False Creek.
-The 19th edition of the event happened in 2024 on Sunday, January 28th.
+The 20th edition of the event happens on Sunday, January 26th, 2025.

 The race features multiple routes that span 5 km, 10 km and 21 km.
 Races are staggered but begin at around 9:00 am.

-Registration for the shortest race costs between $50 and $65.
-In 2024 the 10 km race cost $55 if you registered early, or up to $70 if you waited until closer to race day.
-The 15 km race cost between $60 and $75, whereas the half marathon cost up to $80.
-All participants receive souvenir swag, participation medals and small snacks.
+In 2025, registration for the shortest race costs between $53 and $65.
+The 10 km race is $58 if you registered early, or up to $70 if you wait until closer to race day.
+The half marathon costs between $68 and $80.
+Participants receive souvenir swag, participation medals and small snacks.

 To learn more about the event visit the Try Events website or see our article about the Chilly Chase.
-To see what the start of the race at Olympic Village looks like, then watch the following short video.
+If you want to see what the start of the race at Olympic Village looks like, then watch the following short video.

 Fort Langley Historic Half (in February)

 The Fort Langley Historic Half event offers a few different routes.
 There are 5 km, 10 km and half marathon running races.
-In 2024 the 18th annual event took place on Sunday, February 18th.
+The 19th annual event takes place on Sunday, February 16th in 2025.

-The races kicks off at Bedford Plaza at 23285 Billy Brown Road in Fort Langley.
-All the different runs start at about 9:00 am and everyone receives a finishing medal.
+The races kick off at Bedford Plaza at 23285 Billy Brown Road in Fort Langley.
+All the runs start at about 9:00 am and everyone receives a finishing medal.

 Costs to register vary based on distances and registration times.
-In 2024 the 5 km run cost up to $65, the 10 km run cost up to $70 and the half marathon cost up to $80.
-In all cases, you could save up to $15 if you booked online before the end of 2023.
+In 2025 the 5 km run costs up to $65, while the 10 km run costs up to $70 and the half marathon costs up to $80.

 To learn more about the event, click Fort Langley Historic Half.